seyous/repos/HotelBookingform/README.md

 To Run the tests
-- Please Double click Reports folder and double click Reportgenerator bat file. it will run the test and generate, 3 files, html report, xmlreport and a textreport
+- Please Double click Reports folder and double click Reportgenerator bat file. it will run the test and generate html report, xmlreport and a textreport inside the Reportfiles folder.